 Am I 100% sure that he had a heart attack?
-No tests were done to verify it, but there doesn't seem to be many other reasons why we would have spent a nice day together, gone to bed laughing, and then my finding him gone a few hours later when I got up to use the bathroom.
+No tests were done to verify it, but there doesn't seem to be many other reasons why we would have spent a nice day together, gone to bed laughing, only to find him gone a few hours later when I got up to use the bathroom.

 Needless to say the weeks since have been excruciatingly painful for me.
 I am physically and emotionally drained.
 My heart has felt literally broken at times, and I feel like I'm carrying around a heavy weight.
 I never would have imagined that grief could be so painful.